 What Can Lead to Child Pornography Charges in St. Joseph, MO?

-While there might be prevalent stereotypes, child pornography charges come up in all walks of life in and around St. Joseph, MO.
-Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years of age as a participant or portrayed observer of the material.
+While there might be many stereotypes, child pornography charges come about in all walks of life throughout the St. Joseph, MO area.
+Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years old as a participant or portrayed observer of the material.

-As per RSMo § 573.037, a person commits the offense of child pornography if such person knowingly or recklessly possesses any child pornography of a minor less than 18 years of age or obscene material portraying what appears to be a minor below 18 years of age.
+As per RSMo § 573.037, an individual commits the offense of child pornography if they knowingly or recklessly possess any child pornography of a minor less than 18 years of age or obscene material portraying what appears to be a minor below 18 years of age.

 A few specific instances of child pornography charges in the St. Joseph, MO area are:

-If you’re facing charges or have been questioned regarding any of these examples – or any other child pornography charges in St. Joseph, MO – call Combs Waterkotte right away at (314) 900-HELP or reach out to us online.
-You need an knowledgeable advocate on your side to protect your reputation, your rights, and your future.
+If you are facing charges or have been questioned regarding any of these examples – or any other child pornography charges in the St. Joseph, MO area – call Combs Waterkotte right away at (314) 900-HELP or reach out to us online.
+Having an experienced advocate by your side is crucial to safeguarding your reputation, rights, and future.

 What Are the Penalties for Child Pornography in St. Joseph, MO?

-From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
-The severity of the offense escalates to a class B felony in St. Joseph, MO if any of the following conditions apply:
+Statutorily, under RSMo § 573.037, the offense of child pornography is a class D felony if you possess only one still image of child pornography or one obscene still image.
+The offense becomes a class B felony in St. Joseph, MO if you:

 Penalties for Promotion of Child Pornography in and Around St. Joseph, MO

 Charges related to sexual exploitation of a minor are categorized as a class B felony.
-However, if the child involved was under 14 years old the charges are elevated to a class A felony, which carries a minimum prison sentence of 10 years with a maximum of life imprisonment.
+However, if the child involved was under 14 years old the charges increase to a class A felony, which carries a minimum prison sentence of 10 years with a maximum of life imprisonment.

 Who Has to Register as a Sex Offender in St. Joseph, MO and Throughout Missouri?